jt-ziolo/jt-ziolo/README.md

 <br>
 <h1> Hi there! 👋 </h1>

-I am primarily interested in Automation, System Administration, JS/TS Frontend Development, and Graphics Programming.
+I am primarily interested in Automation, System Administration, and JS/TS Frontend Development.

 Read more about me on my portfolio website [here](https://ziolojt.com).